-Product Version:

-Tru64 UNIX Version 4.0 or higher
+Product Version: Tru64 UNIX Version 5.1 or higher

-This guide describes how to use POSIX 1003.1b functions to write realtime applications that run on Tru64 UNIX (formerly DIGITAL UNIX) systems.
+This guide describes how to use POSIX 1003.1b functions to write realtime applications that run on Compaq Tru64 $^{\text{TM}}$ UNIX systems.
 This guide is intended for experienced application programmers.

-© 1996 Compaq Computer Corporation
+© 2000 Compaq Computer Corporation

-COMPAQ, the Compaq logo, and the Digital logo are registered in the U.S. Patent and Trademark Office.
-Alpha, AlphaServer, NonStop, TruCluster, and Tru64 are trademarks of Compaq Computer Corporation.
+COMPAQ and the Compaq logo Registered in U.S. Patent and Trademark Office.
+Tru64 is a trademark of Compaq Information Technologies Group, L.P.